SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * Round Plate becomes an Adze Head
 * Add new tool part: plate binding, meant for large tools to have a binding.
 * Idea still under consideration.

+### Slimeshields

+* The missing shield type
+* Lean into the bouncy aspect of slime with knockback and bouncing?

 ### Ranged